 - Browse works by Martin Friedel

 - Browse commercial CDs featuring music by Martin Friedel

 - Browse events featuring music by Martin Friedel

 He subsequently turned to music, and has supported an independent existence through composition, his works traversing a wide range of form and genre.

 Between 1976 and 1988 Friedel composed and directed music for many theatre productions for major Australian companies, including the legendary Australian Performing Group (Pram Factory), MTC, Playbox (now Malthouse), collaborating with notable Australian writers such as Jack Hibberd and Frank Hardy.

-In 1981, a Composers Fellowship from the Australia Council supported his 6 months residency at the fabled Brecht Berliner Ensemble in East Berlin.
+In 1981, a Fellowship from the Australia Council supported his 6-month residency at the fabled Brecht Berliner Ensemble in East Berlin.

 Martin Friedel has composed six operas including South of North (performed at the International Music Theatre Workshop in Munich in 1986), FOXY (winner of the Australian One Act Opera Competition, 1990), Seduction of a General (premiered at the 1992 Adelaide Festival) and Sweet and Bitter Conversations (Edinburgh Festival 1987).

 Many of his compositions have been commissioned and premiered by the Melbourne based ASTRA.
 His four large-scale cantatas, based on themes from science - Conversations before the Silence (1990), The Third Planet (1995), Cities of the Mind (2003 - winner of the innaugural Potter Commission Prize), and Electric Songs (2005) - have all been premiered by ASTRA.
 Recent chamber music includes Airsongs for violin and piano, Invisible Landscapes for piano and instrumental sextet, and a collaborative work with the noted spoken word poet TT.O., based on his 24 Hours.